15 Bible Verses for a Strong Marriage

 Bible verses to inspire your marriage

-On this post I want to share bible verses that give encouragement for building a virtuous marriage.
+On this post I want to share bible verses that give encouragement for building a strong marriage.
 They are verses that have either encouraged myself or the marriages I have worked with.
 I hope they can do the same for you in navigating the highs & lows of marriage life:

 1. “Why do you notice the splinter in your brother’s eye, but do not perceive the wooden beam in your own eye?
 How can you say to your brother, ‘Let me remove that splinter from your eye,’ while the wooden beam is in your eye?
 You hypocrite, remove the wooden beam from your eye first; then you will see clearly to remove the splinter from your brother’s eye.”
 Matthew 7:3-5.
 A challenging verse, but much needed to first look at our own mistakes versus pointing them out in our spouse.